AtrauraBlockchain/NEMPay-Alpha/README.md

 # NemPay #

-**Warning:** NemPay Ionic is currently in beta.
-We don't recommend to use NemPay in Mainnet enviroment yet.
+**Warning:** NemPay Ionic is currently in development, don't use it in the MainNet.
+If you want to try it, TestNet enviroment is recommended.

 ### What is NemPay ? ###
 NemPay is an app to transfer assets in an easy way directly from mobile devices, using NEM blockchain.